HaoYunJi/kani-old/README.md

-## Rapid deploy Kubernetes v1.22.1 and elements by Ansible
+## Kani - Rapid deploy Kubernetes v1.22.1 and elements by Ansible

 ### Content: